The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 The detector control and data acquisition software is responsible to ensure proper operation of the \belletwo\ SVD during physics data taking and local calibration runs, and acts as an interface between the SVD hardware, the \belletwo\ run and slow control, the SuperKEKB control system as well as the operators.
 It provides software modules to configure, control, and monitor the power supplies, the front- and back-end data acquisition hardware, the environmental monitoring sensors, the detector safety and interlock unit, and the radiation monitoring system.

-In addition to these run and slow control tasks, it allows to perform dedicated calibration runs, which are necessary to determine operational parameters like pedestals, noise levels, amplifier gain and calibrations constants, which are then used in the back-end electronics for data processing in order to reduce the amount of data sent to \belletwo\ data acquisition.
+In addition to these run and slow control tasks, it allows dedicated calibration runs to be performed, which are necessary to determine operational parameters like pedestals, noise levels, amplifier gain and calibration constants, which are then used in the back-end electronics for data processing in order to reduce the amount of data sent to \belletwo\ data acquisition.
 These parameters are also uploaded to the Conditions Database and finally used by the reconstruction software (see section~\ref{sec:software_offline}) to decode and analyse the data.

-Section~\ref{sec:C4_OnlineSW} describes the grouping and functions of the SVD control software modules, integrated in the \belletwo\ frameworks and synchronized by state machines.
-Efficient and error-free operation of the detector relies on well-designed operator interfaces.
+Section~\ref{sec:C4_OnlineSW} describes the grouping and functions of the SVD control software modules, integrated in the \belletwo\ framework and synchronized by state machines.
+Efficient and error-free operation of the detector relies on well designed operator interfaces.